darkheros12/SOEN_471_Project/README.md

 |   188545|https://sofifa.co...|   R. Lewandowski|  Robert Lewandowski| 31|1988-08-21|      184|       80|     Poland|  FC Bayern München|German 1.
 Bundesliga|          1|     91|       91| 80000000|  240000|              ST|         Right|                       4|        4|
 |   190871|https://sofifa.co...|        Neymar Jr|Neymar da Silva S...| 28|1992-02-05|      175|       68|     Brazil|Paris Saint-Germain|      French Ligue 1|          1|     91|       91| 90000000|  270000|         LW, CAM|         Right|                       5|        5|

 Then, from the original dataset, we had to cut down a large chunk of the features for various reasons.
 Even though we only see a handful of them here, the total number of features amounted to 106, which is a lot of information for one player.
-For example, we had to cut down many columns because they were identification features for the players, such as 'short_name', 'long_name', 'age', 'dob' (date of birth), 'nationality', 'club_name', 'sofifa_id' (website from which data was extracted), etc. All these are information that don’t tell us anything about a player’s position, therefore we deemed them safe to remove.
+For example, we had to cut down many columns because they were identification features for the players, such as 'short_name', 'long_name', 'age', 'dob' (date of birth), 'nationality', 'club_name', 'sofifa_id' (website from which data was extracted), etc. All these are information that don’t tell us anything about a player’s position, therefore we deemed them safe to be removed.

 Furthermore, we had to remove all goalkeepers from the dataset due to the fact that many features were goalkeeper specific.
 To elaborate, many features in the dataset only had values that made sense for goalkeepers, such as ‘gk_speed’, ‘gk_positioning’, and ‘gk_diving’, amongst other things.
 These features only had values for players that were classified as ‘goalkeepers’, and had null values for forwards, midfielders, and defenders.
 Therefore, we decided to remove goalkeepers completely and only train our models to predict the other positions.

 We also noticed that about 60% of our data were players that were unfortunately classified either as a substitute or as a reserve.
-Essentially, these players would play as forward, midfielder, or defender but were not classified accordingly, and therefore we had to drop them from our dataset, which left us with about 40% of the original data, which still accounted for about 44,300 entries.
+Essentially, these players would play as forward, midfielder, or defender but were not classified accordingly, and therefore we had to drop them from our dataset, which left us with about 40% of the original data, which at this point still accounted for about 44,300 entries.

-We then had to normalize the ratings of each player as the players’ overall rating ranged from 94 (Lionel Messi’s overall rating) to about 47.
-The problems arise from the fact that Messi and the 47-rated player could both be classified as forwards, but where Messi’s attacking skills are all around 90, the other player’s ratings would be much lower, and therefore it would be hard to draw conclusion from these two ratings.
+We then had to normalize the ratings of each player as the players’ overall ratings ranged from 94 (Lionel Messi’s overall rating) to about 47.
+The problems arise from the fact that Messi and the 47-rated player could both be classified as forwards, but whereas Messi’s attacking skills are all around 90, the other player’s ratings would be much lower, and therefore it would be hard to draw the same conclusion (both being forwards) from these two ratings.
 Therefore, we have divided all the attributes of each player by their overall score so we could evaluate them on the same scale and their attributes would be in relation to their overall score.
 After this process we removed the overall score feature as well as that did not tell us anything about a player’s field position.

-Finally, the features were all cleaned up and all noisy inputs were removed, but one last problem remained which was the fact that the data set was imbalanced.
-At this point there were 7,990 forwards, 18551 midfielders, and 17768 defenders.
-Even though midfielders and defenders were represented somewhat equally, they were both represented twice as much as forwards.
+Finally, the features were all cleaned up but one last problem remained which was the fact that the data set was imbalanced.
+At this point there were 7,990 forwards, 18,551 midfielders, and 17,768 defenders.
+Even though midfielders and defenders were represented somewhat equally, they were both represented more than twice as much as forwards.
 Therefore, we decided to oversample the minority class using a technique called SMOTE.
 The logic of SMOTE is that it will create lines between a pair of points in the minority class, which is the forwards class in our case, and then create new data points from points that fall in these lines.
 The new points will then resemble pre-existing data points from the minority class.
 The result of applying SMOTE to our dataset is shown below:

 Before SMOTE: